• Skip to primary navigation

 2. When the volume goes all the way down, you will see the Mute icon appearing on the screen of your device.

-Another way to mute or silence all types of notifications on iPhone is to use the Ring/Silent switch located at the left-side of your device.
+Another way to quickly silence all types of notification sounds on iPhone is by using the Ring/Silent switch, which is located above the volume buttons; at upper left-side of your device.

 iPhone Ring and Silent Mode

-If you do not want to hear any notification sound from apps on iPhone, you can set the Notification Tone on your device to None.
+If you do not want to hear notification sound from Messages and other apps on iPhone, you can set the Notification Tone on your device to None.

 1. Go to Settings > Sounds & Haptics > Text Tone.